trigger-corp/Forge-Documentation/source/standalone.rst

 =================== ================================= ======================================
 Name                Label                             Expected value
 =================== ================================= ======================================
+email               email address                     The email address you used to sign up
+                                                      to Trigger.io
+password            Trigger.io password               The password you gave when you signed
+                                                      up for Trigger.io
 src_zip             src folder zip                    A zip file containing the contents of
                                                       your src folder.
 The zip should not include the src folder itself; i.e.